 One of the most popular sources of creatine is called Creapure.
 It is the purest product on the market today.
 If the supplement that you are looking to buy contains Creapure, chances are you are getting a high-quality product.

 When it comes to creatine, the more the product costs, the better it will be.
-If companies take shortcuts to offer their product at a lower price, they usually have to sacrifice on quality and purity of creatine.
+If companies take shortcuts to offer their products at a lower price, they usually have to sacrifice on the quality and purity of creatine.

 Below we put together a list of top 10 creatine supplements for men and women based on a collaborative effort between ourselves and reviews from fitness experts and enthusiasts.